damsean102/dawdle/README.md

 # dawdle
-A todo app written in Laravel
+A simple todo app, written in Laravel